tsutterley/gravity-toolkit/README.rst

    :target: https://zenodo.org/badge/latestdoi/107323776

 Python tools for obtaining and working with Level-2 spherical harmonic coefficients from the NASA/DLR Gravity Recovery and Climate Experiment (GRACE) and the NASA/GFZ Gravity Recovery and Climate Experiment Follow-On (GRACE-FO) missions

+This repository is **forked** from the original one created by Tyler Sutterley.
+It contains additions made by Hugo Lecomte, especially for plotting purpose on harmonics and spatial objects.
+The additions have been developed as part of my PhD work at ITES.
+I specially thank Tyler for this tool and I am glad to have been able to contribute to it.

 Resources
 #########